Project

 Finally, you should send this Quarto document and any necessary data files to the next group member in your rotation schedule before the start of Lab 11.
 Be sure to consult the project rotation schedule on Moodle to double check you are sending your document to the right person, and to double check who you should expect to receive a document from.

-Phase 4: Visualization (Weeks 12-13)
+Phase 4: Visualization (Labs 12-13)

 To start Phase 4, you’ll receive a Quarto document from one of your group members.
 This document should already contain a general description of the data, and several tables of summary statistics.
 Be sure to review these sections, and note any questions that you have.